 Restoration of the bluecoat boy and girl.Raine's House was built in 1719 as a charity school by Henry Raine (1679 - 1738), a successful brewer and philanthropist.
 The building has a baroque front with giant pilasters, and a stone plaque over the door that reads: "Come in & learn your duty to God & man 1719".
 After the school relocated in the late 19th century, the building was used as offices for various organisations including the Guardians of St George in the East and later the Wapping Tenants Association.
 The building is currently under restoration by Tower Hamlets Council as a community hub.

-Two niche in the front elevation were originally occupied by bluecoat figures of a boy and a girl, but they and other original objects from the school were removed when the school moved, and the originals are still preserved inside glass cases at the Raine Foundation School in Bethnal Green.
-The niches at Raine House are now filled by fibreglass casts, dating between 1950 and 1977.
+Two niches in the front elevation were originally occupied by bluecoat figures of a boy and a girl, but they and other original objects from the school were removed when the school moved, and the originals are still preserved inside glass cases at the Raine Foundation School in Bethnal Green.
+The niches at Raine House are now filled by fibreglass casts, commissioned by the GLC in 1983.
 The faces and details of the figures have been crudely painted and are not an accurate match to the original scheme.
-The condition of the paint surface is poor and large flakes have started falling off.
-HOLT has given a grant to repaint the statues using historic research and paint analysis from the original statues in order to replicate the correct colours.
+The condition of the paint surface is poor and flaking.
+HOLT is supporting the repainting of the statues using paint analysis from the original statues in order to replicate the correct colours.